Financial Management 28 min read BUILT FOR CONTRACTORS

 2. The 3 Layers of the Fake Profit Trap

-Based on recurring patterns noticed across hundreds of contractor job audits, we’ve identified the three levels where profit silently vanishes.
+Based on recurring patterns across hundreds of contractor job audits, three levels of silent profit erosion appear again and again.

 Layer 1: The Burden Blind Spot

-• The Uncomfortable Truth: Bidding labor at wage rate ($35/hr) instead of burdened cost ($52/hr).
-You are effectively tipping your employees out of your own net profit.
+• The Uncomfortable Truth: You’re bidding labor at wage rate ($35/hr) instead of burdened cost ($52/hr).
+You’re effectively tipping your employees out of your own net profit.

-• The Costly Mistake: Assuming 1.5x markup covers a 42% labor burden.
+• The Costly Mistake: Assuming a 1.5× markup covers a 42% labor burden.
 It doesn’t.

 Layer 2: The Overhead Shadow